The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 - Percentage of jobs in the finance and information sectors, according to the Bureau of Labor Statistics (BLS).

-- Relative size of the young adult population in each state, according to BLS data.
+- Relative size of the youth population in each state, according to BLS data.

 - Affordability of a one-bedroom apartment, according to the Census Bureau.